NomDeTom/NiceRa/README.md

 ### [The vaRDas unofficial firmware flasher](https://mrekin.duckdns.org/flasher/)
 vaRDas is kind enough to maintain a flasher with the latest releases of the firmware.

+>[!NOTE]
+>The official Meshtastic flasher now has the universal `TCXO-OPTIONAL` firmware.
+I'm still linking it here because this also has some custom implementations and languages.

 ### [Adafruit bootloader updates](https://github.com/adafruit/Adafruit_nRF52_Bootloader/releases)
 Find update-nice_nano_bootloader-0.9.x, and copy the uf2 across to your pro-micro.